MrNiebieski/LinuxCommandsCompilation/linux.md

 `al` list hidden file, `ll` is short, (not supported by every version of linux), `thor` because of this is funny.

-wc:

-wc can be used on folders, list view and sum will be displayed:

-    wc Folder/

 ---
 ###_system info_###
 ---